-Steve Hong, President – “A native San Franciscan, I am a former engineer, former missionary, former pastor, and former dance performer and guitar teacher.
+Steve Hong, Director – “A native San Franciscan, I am a former engineer, former missionary, former pastor, and former dance performer and guitar teacher.
 I love excavating stories of beauty from both cities and my Asian culture and sharing how God is breaking into these areas to Jesus and non-Jesus followers alike.
 God has given me friendships with influential leaders in music, art, theology, and a diversity of churches and faith communities across different faiths.
 People in my ‘hood know me for my uke, recumbent bike, engaging dialogue, and my wonderful wife and rambunctious 11-year old son (who’s bike’s front tire is sometimes “tow trucked” to my bike in a one of a kind contraption).”

 Andy Chu – “I was born and raised in San Francisco so my love runs deep for the city.
 My mother and father are not following Jesus but allowed me to go to church at a young age where they felt I would learn good morals.
 That little decision has affected my life greatly.
 My passion is for people to come and know the Father and for their identity to be rooted in something more firm than this world has to offer.
 I love listening to people’s journeys through life because I believe those can be great lessons and so much wisdom can come from it.
 I connect with the intentionality behind Kingdom Rice because it seeks to be Good News to ALL cultures and seeks to engage non-Jesus followers with Good News rather than just trying to “convert” people.